Bassett bought his first organ in 1963 and joined

 he can play on the evening's show.

-band, The Mystic Soul Bubbas, with Roger Hawkins and
+studio band, The Mystic Soul Bubbas, with Roger

-McCormick and Jim Horn, released a CD of
+Byrom, Randy McCormick, and Jim Horn, released a CD

 music entitled "THE SOUTHLAND" and continue their